 Amidst all the chaos and abductions, the Hatfields came up with a plan to end the whole thing in 1888.

-Cap and Vance Hatfield led several members of the Hatfield clan to surround the McCoy cabin and opened fire on the sleeping family.
+Cap Hatfield and Jim Vance led several members of the Hatfield clan to surround the McCoy cabin and opened fire on the sleeping family.
 The cabin was set on fire, but Ole Ran’l escaped by making a break for it.
 Two of his children were shot and his wife was beaten to death.